-Captain Adolph S. Oko Jr. (deceased)
+Captain Adolph S. Oko Jr. (1904—1968)

 In 1948, Oko captained the S.S.
 Kefalos, one of the first ships to smuggle arms to Israel during the War of Independence.
-Subsequently, Kefalos became a critically important vessel that rescued slightly over 7,700 Jewish refugees from the Balkans and transported them to Israel in two voyages the same year.
+Subsequently, Kefalos continued another critically important mission which rescued slightly over 7,700 Jewish refugees from the Balkans and transported them to Israel in two voyages the same year.
 She safely deposited her last group, 3800 in all, at Haifa on December 25, 1948.

 He served as the second president of the Guild and died in 1968 at age 58.
 One can be read much further about Oko’s life in The Odyssey of a Ship with Three Names by Renato Barahona.